BKaperick/Bryan-Kaperick.me/content/poetry.en.md

 I would categorize my personal style as somewhere between *derivative* and *cringe*.
 Of course, I'm open to all sorts of feedback.

 {{< details "# Works that inspire me" >}}

+*On First Looking into Chapman's Homer* -- John Keats

+>Much have I travell'd in the realms of gold,
+>And many goodly states and kingdoms seen;
+>Round many western islands have I been
+>Which bards in fealty to Apollo hold.
+>Oft of one wide expanse had I been told
+>That deep-brow'd Homer ruled as his demesne;
+>Yet did I never breathe its pure serene
+>Till I heard Chapman speak out loud and bold:
+>Then felt I like some watcher of the skies
+>When a new planet swims into his ken;
+>Or like stout Cortez when with eagle eyes
+>He star'd at the Pacific—and all his men
+>Look'd at each other with a wild surmise—
+>Silent, upon a peak in Darien.

 *Kubla Khan* -- Samuel Taylor Coleridge
    *Or, a vision in a dream.
 A Fragment.*